profile_picture

 Interests

-• Invasive species and predator ecology
+• Invasive species and population ecology

 Academia